1 Corinthians 7:12-16

 Faithfulness to Christ within marriage seeks peace and preserves the union when possible.

-12 But to the rest I—not the Lord—say, if any brother has an unbelieving wife, and she is content to live with him, let him not leave her.
+12 To the rest I say this (I, not the Lord): If a brother has an unbelieving wife and she is willing to live with him, he must not divorce her.

-13 The woman who has an unbelieving husband, and he is content to live with her, let her not leave her husband.
+13 And if a woman has an unbelieving husband and he is willing to live with her, she must not divorce him.

-14 For the unbelieving husband is sanctified in the wife, and the unbelieving wife is sanctified in the husband.
+14 For the unbelieving husband is sanctified through his believing wife, and the unbelieving wife is sanctified through her believing husband.
 Otherwise your children would be unclean, but now they are holy.

-15 Yet if the unbeliever departs, let there be separation.
-The brother or the sister is not under bondage in such cases, but God has called us in peace.
+15 But if the unbeliever leaves, let him go.
+The believing brother or sister is not bound in such cases.
+God has called you to live in peace.

 Faithfulness to Christ within marriage seeks peace and preserves the union when possible.